l-with/DevOps-GitLab-CI-Artifacts/README.md

 ## vault

-The CI snippet puts the shell script `vault_secrets.sh` into artifacts.
+The CI snippet puts the shell scripts `vault_secrets.sh` into artifacts.
+The script uses [jq](https://stedolan.github.io/jq/) and [jc](https://github.com/kellyjonbrazil/jc) and outputs commands using [vault](https://www.hashicorp.com/products/vault).

-The purpose is to simplify fetching secrets from vault.
+The purpose is to simplify fetching secrets from [vault](https://www.hashicorp.com/products/vault).

 If in a job other artifacts are defined, use